olinjs/olinjs/classes/class09/README.md

 `models/` This folder should be the keeper of all of your database models, or schemas.
 Good practice is to have one file per model or schema, rather than keep them all in the same one.
-Again, it might have been easier up until now to put all of your small schemas in the same folder, but looking ahead, you'll be doing yourself a huge favor if you start getting used to separating things into their own files.
+Again, it might have been easier up until now to put all of your small schemas in the same file, but looking ahead, you'll be doing yourself a huge favor if you start getting used to separating things into their own files.

 `routes/` We haven't seen very many issues with people catching on to using this folder properly.
 In general, you'll want a separate route file for each schema you have, to contain that particular item's collection of routes.